Lilac (The Early November album)

-Lilac is the fifth studio album by The Early November, released through Rise Records.
+Lilac is the fifth studio album by American rock band The Early November, released on September 27, 2019 through Rise Records.

 Release

 Originally scheduled for a fall 2018 release, it was announced on November 18, 2018 that the album was being pushed back to some time in 2019.
 After being pushed back several times, the final release date was September 27, 2019.
 According to singer Ace Enders, songs from this album were written starting in 2016, but the original version “wasn’t the right album”.

 Reception

 A staff writer for Sputnikmusic gave the album a positive review, while lamenting the delays in its release and calling it "a confused and confusing piece of work which pulls itself (and the listener) in disparate directions."
 The review praised the album's opening and closing songs in particular, but argued that the album does not quite live up to previous entries.

 Track listing

 All songs written by Ace Enders.